lohedges/sbt/README.md

 Some example [event data](data) is provided from the [minbias](https://gitlab.cern.ch/lhcb/Allen/-/tree/master/input/minbias) set provided with the [Allen](https://gitlab.cern.ch/lhcb/Allen) repository.
-This files contain hit data for each of the 26 module pairs for each event.
+These files contain hit data for each of the 26 module pairs for each event.
 A module pair record starts with information pertaining to the module pair itself, i.e. the number of hits, and the z coordinate of each module in the pair.
 Following this comes the hit records for the module pair.
 Each record